 We start at 'Sunnyside'

 , a garden which was deservedly featured in Channel 4's (UK) TV series Gardens of the Caribbean'

 The sheer variety of colours, shapes sizes and textures of everything from trees to aquatic plants is unforgettable.

 So too are their names: meet Scorpion Orchids, the Upside Down Tree, the Sealing Wax Palm, the Yesterday, Today & Tomorrow, Black-Eyed Susan, and of course the more familiar bougainvilleas and heleconias.
-The hibiscus collection is quite superb.
+The hibiscus is quite superb.

 Casual clothing is the rule